bob-606/5.easa.fi/README.md

 ## 96. In order to improve the stall characteristics of an aircraft, the wing is twisted outwards (the angle of incidence varies spanwise).
 This is known as...
-In order to improve the stall characteristics of an aircraft, the wing is twisted outwards (the angle of incidence varies spanwise).
-This is known as...
 - arrow shape.
 - V-form.
 - aerodynamic washout.